madmalik/mononoki/README.md

 The special characters seem exaggerated, but are identifiable in all point sizes and circumstances.
 The font is created with a mathematical descriptions of the pure skeleton and a algorithm that creates the strokes.
 Every parameter like the weight, x-height, overshoot etc. can be manipulated through code, so i could fine-tune all the parameters without restarting drawing.

+monoOne has a over 300 characters, including the [powerline](https://github.com/Lokaltog/powerline) symbols.